carlsmith/coffeeshop/scripts/main.coffee.md

 # CoffeeShop

 This is the main CoffeeShop file.
 It is loaded, compiled, cached and executed within a function inside `boot.js`.

-All of cosh's code, except for `index.html`, `shell.css` and `boot.js`, lives in this file.
+All the code, except for the code in `index.html`, `shell.css` and `boot.js`, lives in this file.

 This file's dependencies, `coffee`, `marked`, `pprint` and `smc` (Source Map Consumer), are loaded by `boot.js`.

-## Set Up the Namespace
+## Initialise the Global Namespace

+This stuff is all exposed to users, and used internally.

-First, just make sure `window.indexedDB` is the correct object or `undefined`.
+First, make sure `window.indexedDB` is the correct object or `undefined`.
-Users may arrive at the Gallery in any browser, so it's important to have this when nuking the DB.
+Users may arrive at the Gallery in any browser, so it is important to have this when nuking the DB.

     window.indexedDB =